CHI Franciscan Health Advanced Foot & Ankle Reconstructive Surgery Fellowship

-Fellow may work or gain clinical/surgical exposure at some or all of our CHI Franciscan Health Facilities, which include St. Francis (Federal Way), St. Joseph’s (Tacoma), St. Clare’s (Lakewood), St. Anthony’s (Gig Harbor), Harrison Medical Center (Silverdale) and Highline Medical Center (Burien).
+Fellow may work or gain clinical/surgical exposure at some or all of our CHI Franciscan Health Facilities, which include St. Francis (Federal Way), St. Joseph’s (Tacoma), St. Clare’s (Lakewood), St. Anthony’s (Gig Harbor), St. Michael’s (Silverdale) and St. Anne’s (Burien).

 Program Summary/Training Goals:

 The CHI Franciscan Health Foot & Ankle Fellowship Program provides a recent podiatric residency graduate with the opportunity to gather real-world experience in clinical podiatric practice and surgical techniques and also provides research opportunities.
 The program's goal is to supplement the training that the fellow received during his/her residency and to fill in any voids in knowledge, training or skill to produce a well-rounded podiatric physician/surgeon.